gbdev/pandocs/content/MBC7.md

 #### Ax8x - EEPROM (Read/Write)

-Values in this register correspond to 4 pins on the EEPROM (Possibly more?
-Needs investigation):
+Values in this register correspond to 4 pins on the EEPROM:

 -   Bit 0: Data Out (DO)
 -   Bit 1: Data In (DI)
 -   Bit 6: Clock (CLK or SK in existing code)
 -   Bit 7: Chip Select (CS)

+The other pins (notably ORG, which controls 8-bit vs 16-bit addressing) do not appear to be connected to this register.

 Commands are sent to the EEPROM by shifting in a bitstream to DI while manually clocking CLK.
 All commands must be preceded by a 1 bit, and